tomwhross/write-good-action/README.md

 ### `directory`

-Select a directory containing files to evaluate with `write-good`.
+*(Optional)* Select a directory containing files to examine with `write-good`.
 The default is ".", the current working directory.

 ## Outputs